top of page

 Current Research

 Shana's current ethnographic research examines psychedelic-based drug treatment in Mexico.
-She focuses primarily on the therapeutic use of ibogaine, which is most commonly derived from the iboga plant native to West Central Africa.
-It is utilized for "addiction interruption," as a way to reduce or eliminate withdrawal symptoms and cravings for opiates and other drugs while fostering introspection.
+She focuses primarily on the therapeutic use of ibogaine for "addiction interruption," as a way to reduce or eliminate withdrawal symptoms and cravings for opiates and other drugs while fostering introspection.
 Ibogaine is illegal in the United States, and clinics have been established in Mexico - where it is unregulated - to cater to a primarily U.S. clientele looking for this kind of drug treatment.
-Many pursue this treatment abroad after finding little to no long-term success with mainstream drug treatment modalities, such as medications for opioid use disorder and 12-step programs.
+Many pursue this treatment abroad after finding little to no long-term success with mainstream drug treatment modalities.
 This research provides insight into the experience of receiving and providing drug treatment with ibogaine and illuminates the role of medical travel associated with this unique treatment.
 This research is supported by the U.S. National Institutes of Health, Wenner-Gren Foundation for Anthropological Research, Florida Education Fund, Brocher Foundation, and Purdue University Archives and Special Collections.

-Her current collaborative research focuses on harm reduction in Florida.
-As part of the University of Central Florida's Harm Reduction Research Initiative and Florida Harm Reduction Research Collaborative, Shana works with scholars from multiple fields, including anthropology, public health, and medicine to study the expansion, implementation, and utilization of syringe services programs, overdose prevention interventions, and other harm reduction services across the state.
+Her current collaborative research focuses on polydrug use and harm reduction in the United States.
+As part of the University of Central Florida's Harm Reduction Research Initiative and Substance Use Policy Evaluation and Research (SUPER) Team, Shana works with scholars from multiple fields, including medicine, nursing, and public health to study opioid-stimulant co-use, drug treatment for unhoused older adults, and harm reduction in the United States.

 Doctoral Research